athalhammer/danker/README.md

 7. __Sorted edge lists are not a common graph representation format (compared to adjacency list or adjacency matrix).
 Why is it useful in this particular case?__

    _This is a good question and there are multiple aspects to it.
 We know that the graph would not easily fit in some 8GB of memory (as we have ~3bn edges).
 The good news is: We don't have to fit it.
-Random access to get all out/in links of a specific node is not needed for computing PageRank as we access every node anyway._
+Random access to get all out/in links of a specific node is not needed for computing PageRank as we access every node anyway (some of these ideas are presented in Taher H. Haveliwala.
+1999.
+Efficient Computation of PageRank. http://ilpubs.stanford.edu:8090/386/)._

    _With sorted edge lists we gain two main advantages:_
    1. _We can walk through the graph node by node just by reading the lines of a file consecutively._